-Treatment of knee pain vary, depending upon its cause and include following:
+Treatment of knee pain varies, depending upon its cause and includes the following:

-Your orthopedic doctor may prescribe medications like pain killers, corticosteroids, and other supplements to help relieve pain and in case of to treat underlying conditions, in cases of rheumatoid arthritis or gout.
+Your orthopedic doctor may prescribe medications like pain killers, corticosteroids, and other supplements to help relieve pain and also treat underlying conditions, in cases such as Rheumatoid Arthritis or Gout.

-Different types of strengthening exercises may be recommended by your doctor to strengthen the muscles around your knee will make it more flexible and stable.
-These therapies include physical therapy, arch supports, or use of different types of braces to help protect and support your knee joint.
+Different types of strengthening exercises may be recommended by your doctor to strengthen the muscles around your knee.
+It will make your knee more flexible and stable.
+The therapies include physical therapy, arch supports, or the use of different types of braces to help protect and support your knee joint.

-Surgical reconstruction is considered only in extreme cases where the pain is worse and ineffective towards all the other treatments.
+Surgical reconstruction is considered only in extreme cases where the pain is worse and no other treatment works.
 Types of surgical option include: